giffordlabcvr/DIGS-tool/md/CONTRIBUTING.md

 ## License

-By contributing to DIGS tool , you agree that your contributions will be licensed under the [GNU Affero General Public License v.
+By contributing to DIGS tool, you agree that your contributions will be licensed under the [GNU Affero General Public License v.
 3.0](https://www.gnu.org/licenses/agpl-3.0.en.html).

 Thank you for contributing to DIGS tool !